JosiahParry/anime/r/README.md

 ```

 We can use this information to join the attributes of the source data to
 the target data.
-In this example we take values from `source` and use
+In this example we take values from `source_geometry`
-`reframe()` to create a new data.frame of interpolated values.
+and use `reframe()` to create a new data.frame of interpolated values.

 > [!NOTE]
 >